ChristianWulf/DyVis/README.md

 lib/java3d/j3dcore-ogl.dll
 ~~~

-To temporarilly add the PATH variable for the time of execution only, you can set it in Eclipse's 'Run Configurations' in the 'Environment' tab with the following path:
+To temporarily add the PATH variable for the time of execution only, you can set it in Eclipse's 'Run Configurations' in the 'Environment' tab with the following path:
 ~~~
 ${project_loc}/lib/java3d
 ~~~